 Faculty members may perform outside consulting for remuneration during the academic year, subject to the following stipulations:

-• the appropriate dean provides written approval for the consulting.
-If, in the dean’s opinion, additional approval is necessary, request for such approval is made to the Vice Chancellor and Provost.
+- the appropriate dean provides written approval for the consulting.
+If, in the dean’s opinion, additional approval is necessary, request for such approval is made to the Vice Chancellor, Provost, and Chief Academic Officer.

 Provided the necessary approval(s), time available for outside consulting during the academic year is any time not conflicting with University duties and responsibilities, normally not to exceed one day per week, on average.